Barbell Standing Wide-Grip Curl

 Instructions

-• Curl the bar upward without swinging.
+• Curl the bar upward by bending the elbows without leaning back.

-• Squeeze your biceps near the top.
+• Squeeze the biceps near the top while keeping the shoulders down.

-• Lower the bar slowly to the starting position.
+• Lower the bar slowly until your arms are extended again.

 Tips & Tricks

-• Control the lowering phase.
+• Control the lowering phase to keep the biceps under tension.

 Frequently Asked Questions